bondy-io/bondy/apps/bondy_db/doc_extras/architecture/README.md

-# Bondy MST — Architecture
+# Bondy storage — Architecture

-This folder is the **authoritative architecture reference** for the `bondy_mst` substrate, written to be read: a conversational, "read it on the train" style, with one idea per mermaid diagram instead of one diagram per system.
-Where a chapter's narrative ends, it points at the source modules — module docs carry the implementation-level rigor (wire formats, option tables, invariants).
+This folder is the architecture reference for **Bondy's storage stack** — the three cooperating packages `bondy_db`, `bondy_oplog`, and `bondy_mst`.
+Each chapter explains one idea, with a mermaid diagram to anchor it.
+Where a chapter's narrative ends, it points at the source modules — module docs carry the implementation-level detail (wire formats, option tables, invariants).

 If you have read this far before reading any code, you are in the right place.
 Read the chapters in order — each one assumes you have read the